Master Digital Marketing, WordPress, SEO

 So, if your blog has a font size of less than 15 pt, you need to think about it.

-And if you thinking about how to determine what size to choose, as you might not very familiar with the same.
+And if you thinking about how to determine what size to choose, as you might not be very familiar with the same.

 Then you should take some references from some popular websites as well.